databen10/Fire-Outbreak-Prediction/README.md

 # Fire-Outbreak-Prediction
-This web app makes a prediction of if there is a high probability of a fire outbreak or not based on a deep learning model which was developed with Keras and integrated into a flsk framework to make a web app
+This web app makes a prediction of if there is a high probability of a fire outbreak or not based on a deep learning model which was developed with Keras and integrated into a flask framework to make a web app

 Technologies Used: